 This is the most popular area at the base of Mt.
 Fuji.
 It is located the north side of Mt.
 Fuji.
 We have another four lakes, such as Lake Motosu (=本栖湖), Lake Sai (=西湖), Lake Shoji (=精進湖) and Lake Yamanaka (=山中湖) around Lake Kawaguchi.
 So these lakes are called Fuji Goko (=富士五湖=Fuji five lakes).

-You can access from Otsuki (=大月) on Japan Railway Chuo line to get Lake Kawaguchi.
+You may take JR trains from Shinjuku or Tokyo to get Otsuki (=大月) And the transfer to Fuji Kyuko Railway to get Lake Kawaguchi.
 JR East operates Limited Express trains “Super Azusa (=スーパーあずさ)”, “Azusa (=あずさ)” and “Kaiji (=かいじ)” from Shinjuku (=新宿).
 It takes just 1 hour from Shinjuku to Otsuki.
-But you have to take Fuji Kyuko line from Otsuki to Lake Kawaguchi.
-I will explain you about the trains and rates to take Fuji Kyuko line.
+And It takes another 1 hour from Otsuki to Kawaguchiko.
+Fuji Kyuko Railway’s train is not covered by JR pass.
+I will explain about extra cost later.

 If you need more information about transfer from JR train to Fuji Kyuko train at Otsuki station, please see the post, Otsuki station guide.
 How to transfer from JR train to Fuji Kyuko train.

-Fuji Kyuko operates the railway from Otsuki to Kawaguchiko via Fuji-Yoshida and a lot of the bus lines.
+Fuji Kyuko Railway operates trains between Otsuki and Kawaguchiko and a lot of the bus lines.
 When you get Kawaguchiko, you need to take the trains from Otsuki to Kawaguchiko.
 They have Limited Express train “Fujisan Tokkyu” (=フジサン特急=Mt.
 Fuji Limited Express), Rapid train “Fuji Tozan Densha” (=快速富士登山電車=Rapid Mt.
 Fuji climbing train) and many local trains.